There isn’t a single term that is more iconic in the USA to describe vehicle excursions than the ‘Road Trip’.

-As far back as the 1920s excursions have been documented which are widely recognized as modern Overlanding.
+As far back as the 1920s, excursions have been documented that are widely recognized as modern Overlanding.
 Specifically, a British man named John Weston transported his family on a round trip from Britain to Greece driving a converted United States Commerce 1 truck.
 Eventually, Weston relocated his family back to his homeland in South Africa taking the truck with him.
 In the early 1930s, Weston set out from the tip of South Africa in that same truck destined for Britain through Cairo.

 By the late 1940s came the release of the Land Rover brand.
 A gentleman named Colonel Leblanc was instrumental in establishing the unique association between Series Land Rovers and overland expeditions.
-In 1949, only one year into the Land Rover brand, Leblanc took an 80inch model to Ethiopia.
-His exploits with early production models in the Middle East lead Rover, in 1951, to offer him a post as a travelling salesman.
+In 1949, only one year into the Land Rover brand, Leblanc took an 80 inch model to Ethiopia.
+His exploits with early production models in the Middle East lead Land Rover, in 1951, to offer him a post as a travelling salesman.
 Over a period of years, Leblanc was able to set up the basis for a framework of Land Rover dealerships in far off locations.
-Sales really took off in the Middle East as a result of his countless Series Land Rover expeditions in the area.
+Sales really took off in the Middle East as a result of his countless Series of Land Rover expeditions in the area.

 The Iconic Camel Trophy

 The Camel Trophy was a vehicle-oriented competition that was held annually between 1980 and 2000 requiring competitors to drive Land Rover vehicles over challenging terrain along mapped routes.
-The name of the event was derived from its title sponsor Camel cigarettes.
+The name of the event was derived from its title sponsor, Camel cigarettes.

 The Camel Trophy originated in 1980 with three German teams exploring the Amazon Basin in Jeep equipped vehicles.
 Following the first event, the organizers were able to obtain support from Land Rover and over the next 20 years, Land Rover vehicles were commonplace.
 The vehicles used in Camel Trophy featured, the now iconic, LRC361 yellow.